How Late Can You Take the Abortion Pill in Oregon?

 Step 2: Taking Misoprostol

 The second medication, misoprostol, causes uterine contractions.
 This leads to cramping and bleeding, which expels the pregnancy tissue through the vagina.
-This part of the process is often compared to a miscarriage and typically occurs at home, which is why understanding what to expect is so important.

 Step-by-step infographic explaining how the abortion pill works using mifepristone and misoprostol.